IGITUGraz/SpikeDetectorFuse/README.md

 In this example, if your average network activity stays beyond 200Hz for longer than 50ms, a nest.NESTError will be thrown with message 'UnstableSpiking in Simulate_d: The Network seems to be in a regime of unstable spiking, terminating simulation'

+# Important notes
+* nest.Simulate() cannot be run again without resetting the kernel by running nest.ResetKernel() once an unstable spiking exception is thrown
+* Data upto the simulation slice where the exception is thrown can be safely retrieved and parsed even if the above exception is thrown.